 These are generally used to participate in an adapted cycling capacity, through there are also models designed with leisure use in mind (known as touring hand bikes).
 All require the use of the arms for propulsion, steering and braking, meaning that they can be used by those with disabilities in the lower extremities and torso, such as those with certain degrees of spinal injury and paraplegics.

 Shark RT: an adjustable hand bike for those looking to get started in the sport

 Shark RS: a competition level sports hand bike

-Shark RS Attack: the hand bike of choice for elite athletes with a completely welded, custom-made, frame - available through our Built 4 Me service.
+Shark RS Attack: the hand bike of choice for elite athletes with a completely welded, specially-made, frame - available through our Built 4 Me service.

-As you can see, these special cycles come with a multitude of customisable options for a fully personalised ride.
+As you can see, these special cycles come with a multitude of personalised options for a one-of-a-kind ride.